rauschjatwit/Data-Science-Fundamentals-Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/71090844/207213243-3392532d-f418-4b6a-a923-64df2bfc058a.png)

-As seen above the two tests resulted in an answer of 10.7 and 15.2.
-This resulted in close scores, but not the exact answers of 11 and 16.
+As seen above the first test resulted in an answer of 10.7.
+This resulted in a close score, but not the exact answer of 11.

 ![image](https://user-images.githubusercontent.com/71090844/207213285-45cde265-bf97-458c-a2a3-28122a6c72d1.png)

+The second test resulted in an anoswer of 15.2 but the G3 was actually 16.

 By changing the n variable to 24 and gathering all 24 columns of data two more tests were performed: